Uruguay cruises past 10-man Ecuador in Copa America opener

 Uruguay was already in control when Quintero was sent off at the Mineirao, which held a small crowd of about 13,000 people.

-Lodeiro opened the scoring in style in the sixth minute, controlling a pass from Suarez inside the area and lobbying the ball over a defender before finding the net.
+Lodeiro opened the scoring in the sixth minute, controlling a pass from Suarez inside the area and lobbying the ball over a defender before finding the net.

 “After the red card the game opened up and we dominated,” Lodeiro said.
 “It was an important opening victory.
 We have to keep going game by game, always trying to improve.”